a327ex/windfield/README.md

 # LICENSE

 You can do whatever you want with this.
-See the [LICENSE](https://github.com/SSYGEA/windfield/blob/master/LICENSE).
+See the license at the top of the main file.